Quickstart guide

-A snap is a bundle of one or more applications (“apps”) and their dependencies that works without modification across many different Linux distributions.
+A snap is a bundle of one or more applications that works without dependencies or modification across many different Linux distributions.
 Snaps are discoverable and installable from the Snap Store, a public app store with an audience of millions.

-This is a long tutorial, but it doesn’t need to be completed in a single session.
-We’d suggest going through the first few steps and then playing with what you’ve learnt, then come back when you feel comfortable and wish to further your knowledge.
+This tour introduces all of snap’s main features.
+We suggest going through the first few steps and then playing with what you’ve learnt.
+Come back when you feel comfortable and wish to further your knowledge.

 Requirements